How Veterans Can Successfully File a Claim with USAA

 Can I negotiate my settlement offer?

 Yes.
-If you believe the initial offer does not fully cover your losses, you can ask your adjuster for a detailed breakdown and provide additional estimates, photos, or expert opinions.
+If you believe the initial offer does not fully cover your losses, ask your adjuster for a detailed breakdown and provide additional estimates, photos, or expert opinions.
 A respectful, evidence-based discussion often leads to revisions or supplemental payments.

 Final Thoughts on Filing Claims with USAA